In 1987, when Gurumayi ji visited Udaipur, it was Shri Devendra Paliwal, who was the host for the satsangs

 I offer condolences to his family.
 And much, much love to you, my dear Mr. Paliwal.

-a Siddha Yogi from Lampeter, United Kingdom
+Lampeter, United Kingdom

 I remember Shri Devendra Paliwal ji very well.
 I had the great good fortune to serve on the Gurudev Siddha Peeth management council in 2001 as a young adult.
 He was the embodiment of soft-spokenness, gentleness, and devotion to Shri Guru and the Siddha Yoga Mission.